 You should usually find a label on the chicken meat packet, stating whether this was a corn-fed chicken or not.
 The yellow tinge can even affect the fat, making it look an unsettling shade of yellow.
-If the skin on your chicken ahs a distinct yellow color, don’t worry about it.
+If the skin on your chicken has a distinct yellow color, don’t worry about it.
 It will fry or roast just the same as any other chicken.

 Why chicken are fed corn

-As for why the chicken are fed corn, it has to do with what consumers expect and practicality.
+As for why the chicken is fed corn, it has to do with what consumers expect and practicality.
 We’ll get to consumer expectations later in this post, first we’ll cover why corn is convenient.

 The corn industry, at least in America, is subsidized by the government.
 This makes it very cheap for farmers who want to feed their livestock, chickens included.
 Chickens usually get the corn kernels, while cattle get the stalks and husks.
-So, it’s cheap feed and it gets the job done.
+So, it’s cheap to feed and it gets the job done.
 Now let’s take a look at the second reason your chicken may have yellow skin.

 2. Genes from the grey junglefowl